uprun/lisperanto/README.md

 # lisperanto
+Lisperanto is a spatial canvas for programming

+Lisperanto is a spatial canvas for knowledge

-Lisperanto - programming on spatial canvas
+Lisperanto is a spatial canvas for ideas

 you can check live version https://uprun.github.io/lisperanto/